Updated: July 15, 2020

-Issue: In June of 2018, a new law was enacted that requires TRS to offer all eligible inactive members a chance for a one-time, irrevocable “accelerated pension benefit payment.”
+Issue: Beginning in the late spring of 2019, TRS is scheduled to begin offering all eligible inactive members a chance for a one-time, irrevocable “accelerated pension benefit payment.”
 Members accepting the accelerated payment give up any future claim to a TRS benefit.

 The “buyout” amount will equal 60 percent of the present value of the member’s anticipated pension benefits.
 Inactive members in both Tier 1 and Tier 2 are eligible.

-Discussion: When the program begins, TRS must contact eligible inactive members and offer the opportunity to participate in the buyout program.
+Discussion: Under the program, TRS must contact eligible inactive members and offer them the opportunity to participate in the buyout program.
 The offer will include a TRS estimate of how much the member would receive through the buyout program.
 To be eligible, an inactive member must have “accrued sufficient service credit to be eligible to receive a retirement annuity” at some point in the future when other eligibility criteria are met.

-To be eligible, an inactive Tier 1 member must have at least five years of TRS service to be eligible.
+To be eligible, an inactive Tier 1 member must have at least five years of TRS service.
 An inactive Tier 2 member must have at least 10 years of TRS service.

 Inactive members cannot add service credit from another public pension system to their TRS service in order to meet the eligibility requirement for a TRS benefit.